DopplerHQ/awesome-bots/readme.md

 * [Design Framework For Chatbots](https://chatbotsmagazine.com/design-framework-for-chatbots-aa27060c4ea3)

 ### Agencies
-* [BotCube](https://botcube.co/) - 🤖 We help companies create great chatbots.
-We believe that in 3-5 years messaging apps will be the main distribution channels for businesses, and every company should have a bot to stay connected with their customers 🤖
 * [Chatbot Developers on BotMakers](https://botmakers.net/chatbot-developers) - 157 (and counting) chatbot development agencies from the [United States](https://botmakers.net/chatbot-developers/in/usa), [Ukraine](https://botmakers.net/chatbot-developers/in/ukraine), [Canada](https://botmakers.net/chatbot-developers/in/canada), [UK](https://botmakers.net/chatbot-developers/in/uk), [Brazil](https://botmakers.net/chatbot-developers/in/brazil), [India](https://botmakers.net/chatbot-developers/in/india), [Germany](https://botmakers.net/chatbot-developers/in/germany), [Israel](https://botmakers.net/chatbot-developers/in/israel), [France](https://botmakers.net/chatbot-developers/in/france), [Belarus](https://botmakers.net/chatbot-developers/in/belarus), [Italy](https://botmakers.net/chatbot-developers/in/italy), [Austria](https://botmakers.net/chatbot-developers/in/austria) and other countries.
 * [Letzgro](http://letzgro.net/) - With development team in Ukraine and availability throughout time zones, Letzgro gets hired for most critical web, mobile, video streaming and AI projects
 * [Xbots](http://xbots.ai/) - Xbots provides chatbot and conversational AI solutions for your business, personalizing the customer experience